rusticstudio/research-reports/telegram-animations/README.md

   });
 }
 ```
-5. Refresh the page and look in the console for the message
+5. Refresh the page and look in the console for the message that contains you `data-doc-id`
+6. Save the json to a file
-6. Once you got it, you can view it by using http://rlottie.com/
+7. Once you got it, you can view it by using http://rlottie.com/

 ## Special animations